Angel investment: how to find funding and investors

 Managing your finances after receiving angel investment

-Managing your finances after angel investment becomes crucial for demonstrating progress to your investor.
+Managing your finances after angel investment is crucial for demonstrating progress to your investor.
 Accurate financial tracking helps you report on key metrics and plan for future growth milestones.

-With Xero, you can manage your cash flow, track spending, and create financial reports for your investor.
-Xero helps you make informed decisions and show your investor how you use their funding.
+After funding closes, use accounting software to track how you spend investor capital.
+With Xero, you can manage cash flow, track spending, and create financial reports for your investor.
+Xero helps you make informed decisions and show your investor exactly how you're using their funding.

 FAQs on angel investment